 Our Story: The early beginnings of the Ozark Chinquapin Foundation and discovery of the first chinquapin tree at Hobbs State Park, AR

 After shutting off the weeder and putting it down, Al Knox, age 67, and retired from public schools, started carefully fondling several of those sticky brown burs with small acorn-like nuts peeking out, and realized a rare treasure had just been found!
 So he picked a couple and hurried to the park office to show them to Steve Chyrchel, Park Nature Interpreter, and Mark Clippinger, Park Supperintendent.
 “They were not very impressed.
-Of course, should have know, they were young whippersnappers from cities and had never seen or heard of, or eaten, a sweet chinquapin nut”, Al said.
+Should have known of course, they were young whippersnappers from cities and had never seen, heard of, or eaten a sweet chinquapin nut,” Al said.

 But that was very soon to change!
-My enthusiasm, though limited knowledge, was soon expanded when Mr. Chyrchel’s computer smoked the digital airways for facts of nut life.”
-There was not much out there [about this tree] and it seemed the world was not interesting in saving the once mighty chestnut trees of the East coast or the Ozark chinquapins, which are closely related genetically, from the deadly blight which spread to the Ozarks in the mid 1950’s!
+My enthusiasm, although limited in knowledge, was soon expanded when Mr. Chyrchel’s computer smoked the digital airways for facts of nut life.
+There was not much out there and it seemed the world was not interesting in saving the once mighty chestnut trees of the East coast or the Ozark chinquapins, which are closely related genetically, from the deadly blight which spread to the Ozarks in the mid 1950’s!

 A professor at Texas A&M was contacted and replied that “If one tree was bearing nuts, then there must be another within pollination range; (a few hundred yards) since chinquapin trees are not self pollinating.”
 That was a challenging call for action!
 Since Al was a volunteer at that time, he had the freedom to immediately start hunting for more of these trees in the 12,000 acre, mostly wooded, Hobbs State Park Conservation Area in Arkansas.